RagtagOpen/cta-aggregator/README.md

 * Versioning: in header rather than url
 * Contacts: get list of events associated with contact
 * Location: get list of events associated with location
+* Events: Change `upcoming` query to be flexible, allowing querying for upcoming and past events